 How to Target Your Resume

-Targeting a resume, or having your portfolio custom tailored for a job can make a difference between whether or not a company takes an interest in you.
+Targeting a resume, or having your portfolio custom tailored for a job can make the difference between a company taking interest in you or ignoring you.
 It is simple to optimize your resume to gain attention by following these tips.

-Target Your Resume to the JobResume targeting is not only effective when a recruiter glances over your resume, it may also help it be selected amongst hundreds of others in an online computer database.
+Target Your Resume to the JobResume targeting is not only effective when a recruiter glances over your resume, it may also help get it selected from the hundreds of others in an online computer database.
 Applying for a job can be competitive.
 Why wouldn't you do everything you could to improve your chances of getting contacted?

 Career Help Library >